Focus Taiwan App

 To activate the text-to-speech service, please first agree to the privacy policy below.

-President Lai Ching-te (second left) and Palau President Surangel Whipps, Jr. (second right) bare witness to the signing of a joint declaration between the World Taiwanese Chambers of Commerce with Palau to promote tourism to Palau in Taiwan.
+President Lai Ching-te (second left) and Palau President Surangel Whipps, Jr. (second right) bear witness to the signing of a joint declaration between the World Taiwanese Chambers of Commerce with Palau to promote tourism to Palau in Taiwan.
 CNA photo Sept.
 27, 2024

-President Lai Ching-te (second left) and Palau President Surangel Whipps, Jr. (second right) bare witness to the signing of a joint declaration between the World Taiwanese Chambers of Commerce with Palau to promote tourism to Palau in Taiwan.
+President Lai Ching-te (second left) and Palau President Surangel Whipps, Jr. (second right) bear witness to the signing of a joint declaration between the World Taiwanese Chambers of Commerce with Palau to promote tourism to Palau in Taiwan.
 CNA photo Sept.
 27, 2024

 Taipei, Sept.
 28 (CNA) Palau President Surangel Whipps, Jr. visited Taiwan on a two-day trip that concluded Saturday, during which the two sides pledged to enhance bilateral economic and trade cooperation, according to Taiwan's Ministry of Foreign Affairs (MOFA).